node-red/node-red.github.io/docs/platforms/bluemix.md

         cf restage [APPLICATION_NAME]

-If you deployed your instance **before November 2016** you will need to take some additional steps:

-1. edit your application's `package.json` file - see below for how to edit the file
-2. update the `engines` property to `8.x` if it is not currently set to that
+3. If you are upgrade to Node-RED 0.20 or later, you **must** ensure your application is running on Node.js 8 or later.
+To do that, edit you application `package.json` file - see below for how to edit the file.
+Update the `engines` property to `8.x` if it is not currently set to that.
-3. update the `node-red` property under the `dependencies` section to the version of Node-RED you want to upgrade to.

 In order to edit the file, you must enable the Continuous Delivery integration option via your application's IBM Cloud dashboard page.
 That will create a git repository